Ignoring Hospital Policy, Vice President Pence Tours Mayo Clinic Without Mask

 Related Stories

+“As Vice President of the United States I’m tested for the coronavirus on a regular basis, and everyone who is around me is tested for the coronavirus,” Pence told reporters Tuesday afternoon.
+He added that he was following CDC guidelines on mask usage, specifically that masks are recommended for people who have — or believe they may have — contracted the coronavirus to minimize the potential for its spread.

-“Patients and visitors are asked to bring their own face covering or mask to wear.
-If a patient or visitor does not have a mask, Mayo Clinic will provide one,” the Mayo Clinic said in an April 13 press release.
-In early April the U.S. Centers for Disease Control and Prevention (CDC) updated its guidance to recommend that the general public — including people who are not exhibiting any coronavirus symptoms — wear non-medical face masks to prevent the spread of coronavirus.
+In early April, however the U.S. Centers for Disease Control and Prevention (CDC) updated its guidance to recommend that the general public — including people who are not exhibiting any coronavirus symptoms — wear non-medical face masks or “cloth face covers” when in public to prevent potential transmission.

 While First Lady Melania Trump has released a video encouraging Americans to wear face masks, President Trump has said he does not plan to follow the CDC’s guidance.